A SECULAR SACRED SPACE

-- Observance: Having a dedicated time to practice each day makes it into a ritual.
+- Having a dedicated time and place to practice each day makes it into a ritual.

 When we make space for things in our lives, it is usually an indication that they are important to us.
 What is sacred in your life?
 What space have you carved out for practice and what are the objects and routines that signal to you that its time to drop in and just be?
 If you’re curious to see how and where other everyday people practice, check out this blog series, The Faces of Mediation – I’m in it too!